When and Why XPO Extends the Database Schema

 Deferred deletion, like object polymorphism, needs an additional column in a persistent class table.
 Deferred deletion means that XPO does not physically delete the record in the underlying data store whenever the corresponding persistent object is deleted.
 Instead, it marks the record as deleted.

 If the XPObject or XPCustomObject is used as the base class for persistent objects, deferred deletion is enabled by default.
 Once you have classes with deferred deletion enabled, the tables that these classes are mapped to are extended with the GCRecord system column.

 Whenever such a persistent object is marked for deletion, XPO generates a random integer value for it and writes it to GCRecord.

 The GCRecord columns are created and required only for those classes that implement the IXPObject interface (i.e., the persistent object model might simultaneously include objects with immediate and deferred deletion).

 When creating a persistent object by deriving from the XPBaseObject, XPCustomObject or XPObject class, an OptimisticLockingAttribute is automatically applied to it.
 This attribute specifies whether or not a session can lock a persistent object's state (allowing optimistic locking to be enabled).
 To control object locking for objects that have the object locking option enabled, XPO adds a new system field (OptimisticLockField) to the object table's structure during the database schema update.

-For more information on optimistic concurrency, see Optimistic Concurrency Control.
+For more information on optimistic concurrency, see Optimistic Concurrency.

-You can also define your own key property using the KeyAttribute (see Adding Persistence to an Existing Hierarchy).
-The primary key constraint will be created automatically for every key column in each persistent object table.
+You can also define your own key property using the KeyAttribute (see Create a Persistent Object).
+The primary key constraint is created automatically for every key column in each persistent object table.